hatfieldlibrary/solr_ocr_processor/README.md

 `docker pull mspalti/altoindexer:latest`

-Example for running the container (Linux).
+Example of running the container with volumes (Linux).

-`docker run -d --network host -v /host/path/to/configs:/indexer/configs -v /host/path/to/logs:/indexer/logs -v /path/escaped/alto/files:/var/escaped_alto_files mspalti/altoindexer`
+`docker run -d --network host -v /host/path/to/configs:/indexer/configs -v /host/path/to/logs:/indexer/logs -v /path/escaped/alto/files:/var/ocr_files mspalti/altoindexer`

+Note that you don't need to create a volume for the `/var/ocr_files` mount point if you aren't using "lazy" indexing.

+If using SELinux security you may need to add `:Z` to your mount point paths, e.g. `/indexer/logs:Z`

 On MacOS or Windows you can't use the `--network host` option.
-In that case, change the DSpace and Solr URL's in `config.yml` to use the IP address of the host system instead of `localhost`.
+Instead, change DSpace and Solr URL's in `config.yml` to use the IP address of the host system rather than `localhost`.

-DSpace 7.x should eventually include OS-specific directories with starter configuration files and a Solr core that is pre-configured for the `solr-ocrhighlighting` plugin.

 ## Usage